-A pandemic is an outbreak of global proportions.
+A pandemic, such as the COVID-19 pandemic, is an outbreak of global proportions.
+It affects countries across the world.
 It happens when infection due to a bacterium or virus becomes capable of spreading widely and rapidly.

 The disease behind a pandemic can cause severe illness and spread easily from one person to the next.

 As of March 2020, the world is currently dealing with a global outbreak of COVID-19.
 On March 11, the

 Many governments have now restricted free movement and placed populations under lockdown to limit the spread of the pandemic.